 I wouldn't normally be this audacious, but I see one transformation after another in the Faculty Success Program: explosive productivity, breaking through psychological blocks, important projects resurrected from the dead, mentoring networks expanded, grants won, articles accepted for publication, book manuscripts completed, and weekends reclaimed for pleasure.

 Ultimately, I'm inviting you to make significant change in your academic work-life.
-If you're ready to have a break-through, click here to join us.
-And if you're not, no problem (just please consider forwarding this email to someone who would benefit from intensive mentoring and support)!
+If you're ready to have a breakthrough, click here to join us.
+And if you're not, no problem (but please consider forwarding this email to someone who would benefit from intensive mentoring and support)!